chamambom/resume/docs/index.md

  **Organisation** - [Morupule Coal Mine (MCM) | Botswana](https://www.mcm.co.bw/)<br>
 **Existing On-premise Environment** - Enviroment comprised of business applications running on VMware <br>
 **Requirements.
 Planned Changes** - Backup all servers to Azure<br>
-**Period** - Mar - Jul 2020 <br>
+**Duration** - 3 months <br>
 **Challenges Experienced**
  - Client had other vendors (veeam and Solarwinds) also executing their backups which conflicted with Azure MABS software while trying to backup the same servers.
-Kept getting stuck half way through.
+Backups kept getting stuck half way through.
 MABS was using the VMware vCenter API to connect to backup the server.
 We ended up backing up the servers by connecting directly to the server(s).<br>

 **References** - <br>